Research Areas (with selected publications)

 the Beltrami-Laplace operator for semi-supervised

-- [Deep Learning for IOTs and Multimodal Analysis] We
+- Machine Learning for Internet-Of-Things (IOTs) and Multi-Source Analysis] We

 developed 1) State-Frequency Memory RNNs [pdf]